pollination/pollination-dsl/README.md

 See [`daylight factor` recipe](https://github.com/pollination/ladybug-tools-recipes/tree/master/recipes/daylight-factor) for a full project example.

-# How to create a queenbee-dsl package
+# How to create a pollination-dsl package

-Queenbee-dsl uses Python's standard packaging to package queenbee plugins and recipes.
+Pollination-dsl uses Python's standard packaging to package pollination plugins and recipes.
-It parses most of the data from inputs in `setup.py` file and some Queenbee specific information from `__init__.py` file.
+It parses most of the data from inputs in `setup.py` file and some Pollination specific information from `__init__.py` file.
 Below is an example of how these file should look like.

+By taking advantage of [Python's native namespace packaging](https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages) we keep all the packages under the `pollination` namespace.

 ## setup.py